paradroidlabs/complexity_test/README.md

 pnpm build:firefox
 ```

+3. Enable "Developer mode" in your browser

+4. Load the extension from the `dist` folder

-- Local development (only works on Chromium-based browsers)
+### Local development (only works on Chromium-based browsers)

 ```bash
 pnpm dev